Sunrise at Mt. Boutmezguida

 Wind direction and speed

-Tipping counter for exact measurement of water yields
+Tipping counter for

 10 different fabrics were tested for their efficiency: woven mesh and fabrics made of stainless steel produce a lower water yield than three-dimensional spacer fabrics, which aqualonis has been using ever since.
 This is mainly due to the fact that spacer knitted fabric has a larger surface area than flat fabric.
 The specially produced monofilaments were developed for use in food safety and for extreme UV radiation.